sapiosciences-dev/ez_sapio_aws_devdeploy/docs/4_using_eks_tools.md

 This command will get all namespaced events.
 You will then be able to see deployment error logs in the namespace.

+# Assigning Console View Permissions
+After deployment, you may receive an error if you use the AWS console, navigating to EKS Compute tab, and see a message about insufficient permissions.
+This may be the case even if you have Amazon default admin permissions.

+To resolve this issue, go to the EKS Access tab, add a new policy "AmazonEKSViewPolicy" at cluster level to your IAM principal.